SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Recent addition to gitlab from Software Heritage allow us to fetch metadata from gitlab forges.
+Recent addition to gitlab from Software Heritage allows us to fetch metadata from gitlab forges.
 Now that they are accessible, we want to fetch them